laserpants/trombone/docs/route-format.rst

     <route> ::= <method> <uri> <symbol> <action>

-For a more thorough description of the arrangement of these syntactic rules, please see `BNF grammar <bnf-grammar.html>`_.
+For a more thorough description of these syntactic rules, please see `BNF grammar <bnf-grammar.html>`_.

 What follows is an example of a simple configuration file.